The Better Business Buddies

 “Gary freed me up to work on the thing I was good at — the internal process,” related Dan.
 “He took on the day-to-day management and strategy.”
 Gary added, “I freed him up to be the mad scientist he is!”

 “We went through a ton of changes,” said Gary.
 “We even had to shed some clients when we made the decision to go all e-commerce.”
+You can also let your business access the tools and resources to calculate, reduce and have a carbon offsetting for e-commerce enterprises by CarbonClick.
+Choosing between fulfillment services: Here’s a detailed ShipBob vs. ShipMonk comparison to guide your decision.

 Among their current clients are Nestlé Waters, Nine West, Formlabs, which designs and makes 3D printers, Nespresso, and Arizona Iced Tea.
 With the exception of The Rye Record, one of their newest clients, they only build e-commerce sites.
 (Mediaspa built the paper’s mobile-friendly site with laser-focus and lightning speed.)

 The partners love the constant challenges and interaction and the fact that they are involved in every single aspect of the business.
 Gary spends about 30 percent of his day selling, the rest on management and operations.
 He is doing more speaking engagements.
 Officially, Dan is Chief of Technology (unofficially Chief of Solution Architecture).
 For his 40th birthday, the Mediaspa team gave him an advanced Lego set, which is prominently displayed in his White Plains office.
+Talking to experts from Strader Ferris International company is important to understand what one needs when it comes to logistics.

 “It’s been a good marriage,” said the friends, both of whom happen to be getting married this year, one in May, the other in November.